schoology/interview_environment/ruby/README.md

 # The Ruby Box
-To set up the Ruby box, go to the root directory of the project and run
+To set up the Ruby box, run `vagrant up` from this directory.

-    cd ruby
-    vagrant up

 The Ruby box has [Sinatra](http://www.sinatrarb.com/) installed on it by default.
 In the src directory there is a very basic interview.rb file which establishes a connection and adds one route that displays a basic template.
 ### A bit about Sinatra